The World Cup is nearly here. We’ve got the lowdown on everything you need to know, from World Cup history to fixtures for 2018.

 If you’re supporting England this year in the World Cup, you can take a deep breath and begin to hope for the best.
-Our track record as a country isn’t great, with just one World Cup win in 1966, but we’ve announced our squad and are ready to go.
+Our track record as a country isn’t great, with just one World Cup win in 1966 (that’s not a great World Cup history fact!), but we’ve announced our squad and are ready to go.
 England are in Group G, with Panama, Tunisia and Belgium.
 Their first fixture is on Monday 18 June against Tunisia, and with some old favourites like Joe Hart left out from the squad this year, it’s going to be an interesting one.

 Worried about missing all the action?
 Don’t forget that with TVPlayer, you can Go Binge all you like and catch up every important free kick decision and every World Cup result.

 Want to keep up to date on all the action?

 If you think you’re hotter than Henderson, we challenge you to come into store and try our Wall Ball challenge. #ThreeWallBall is on throughout the World Cup in 15 of our stores across the country and all you have to do is flick the ball with your foot against a wall and catch it back on your foot, as many times as possible.
 Get down there if you can, because anyone who enters our #ThreeWallBall challenge goes into the prize draw to win the ultimate football party (worth more than 5k) on World Cup final day.
 The winner will get a money-can’t-buy experience for themselves and five mates, with a football legend as their personal pundit, Samsung prizes, and more.
 Result!